-The Police Department was recognized and honored as the "Department of the Year" for the City of Copperas Cove.
-I praise and give full credit to those that made this possible, the men and women in uniform on the front line who patrol the streets, the investigators, communications officers, clerical and secretarial staff who provide support, and the supervisory and administrative staff.
+I would like to take a moment and recognize, praise and give full credit to those that continue to dedicate themselves to this profession, this City and its goals and mission statement, the men and women in uniform on the front line who patrol the street, the investigators, communications officers, clerical and secretarial staff who provide support, and the supervisory and administrative staff.
 Credit must also be given to our faithful volunteers such as the Citizens Police Academy Alumni Association.
-They not only assist the department with various projects and provide support to the officers, they are also making a difference in our community, and this is evidenced by the "Volunteer Group of the Year Award" that was presented to them by the Copperas Cove Chamber of Commerce.
+They not only assist the Department with various projects and provide support to the officers; they are also making a difference in our community.